mravanelli/pytorch-kaldi/README.md

 ## Joint training between speech enhancement and ASR
-In this section we show how to use PyTorch-Kaldi to jointly train a cascade between a speech enhancement and a speech recognition neural networks.
-The speech enhancement has the goal of improving the quality of the speech signal by minimizing the MSE between the clean and noisy features.
+In this section, we show how to use PyTorch-Kaldi to jointly train a cascade between a speech enhancement and a speech recognition neural networks.
+The speech enhancement has the goal of improving the quality of the speech signal by minimizing the MSE between clean and noisy features.
 The enhanced features then feed another neural network that predicts context-dependent phone states.

 In the following, we report a toy-task example based on a reverberated version of TIMIT, that is only intended to show how users should set the config file to train such a combination of neural networks.
- Even though some implementation details (and the adopted datasets are different), this tutorial is inspired to this paper:
+ Even though some implementation details (and the adopted datasets are different), this tutorial is inspired by this paper:

 - *M. Ravanelli, P. Brakel, M. Omologo, Y. Bengio, "Batch-normalized joint training for DNN-based distant speech recognition", in Proceedings of STL 2016 [arXiv](https://arxiv.org/abs/1703.08471)*